BeatrisIlieva/softuni-courseworks/README.md

      For non-registered users, their likes are stored temporarily in the session, allowing them to enjoy a personalized experience during their current visit.
 Registered users benefit from a seamless experience as their likes are securely stored in the database, ensuring that their preferences are maintained across sessions.

+5. Shopping Cart:

+     Items added to the shopping cart are securely stored in the session, ensuring a seamless and personalized experience for both logged-in and non-logged-in users.

+     To enhance efficiency, our system utilizes Celery to automate the cleanup process.
+Expired shopping carts are systematically cleared within one hour, returning the products back to the inventory.
+This not only optimizes the shopping experience but also ensures that the inventory remains accurate and up-to-date.

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>

 ## Installation